 No. Before you can properly dissolve or cancel a forfeited business, you’ll need to revive it.
 To do so, you’ll need to fix the issues that led to suspension or forfeiture.

-The process for reviving a business in California depends on what agency suspended or forfeited your business.
+The process for reviving an LLC or corporation in California depends on what agency suspended or forfeited your business.

 If your business was suspended by the California Secretary of State, you’ll have to file your late Statement of Information and pay a $20 filing fee and the $250 penalty.